steven-tam/MmOverlap/README.md

  A project from Social Coding Club at the University of Minnesota

 I haven't connected backend to frontend yet.
-Assuming that nobody has experience using react or node.js, start with these commands using gitbash or equivalent:
+Assuming that nobody has experience using react, node.js, or flask, start with these commands Using gitbash or equivalent:

 To run frontend:
 1. cd MmOverlap